-Medical indemnity insurance covers claims against misdiagnosis, delays in referrals, error and omission, wrong treatments or negligence performed either by professional doctors or unqualified staff members of hospital or clinic.
+A medical indemnity insurance policy covers claims in case of misdiagnosis, delays in referrals, error and omission, wrong treatments or negligence either by doctors or the unqualified staff members of a hospital or clinic.

 Case Study 1:

 A 40-year-old man admitted at M.N.
 Clinic died after a staff member gave him the wrong medicine without testing for allergies.
 The patient had a severe allergic reaction.
 An FIR was lodged against the private clinic on account of gross negligence.

 The medical indemnity insurance policy took care of the clinic’s litigation costs and the compensation amount.

 Case Study 2: